ShaneIsrael/hexo_blog/source/_posts/girl-scout-cookies.md

 # But.. why?

 When I purchased 6 boxes of these cookies from a coworkers daughter I did not anticipate writing a blog post about them.
-However, after much discussion in the office it became apparent that theres is a big following behind two of the girl scout cookie brands; Tagalongs and Somoas.
-I just so happened to have purchase 3 boxes of each.
+However, after much discussion in the office it became apparent that there is a big following behind two of the girl scout cookie brands; Tagalongs and Somoas.
+I just so happened to have purchased 3 boxes of each.

 # The Review